-According to the Office for National Statistics composite price index, the pound experienced an average inflation rate of 2.00% per year.
-Prices in 2003 are 13923.5% higher than prices in 1753.
+According to the Office for National Statistics, the pound experienced an average inflation rate of 2.00% per year.
+Prices in 2004 are 14341.2% higher than prices in 1753.

 |Average inflation rate||2.00%|